-- The Company's average return on net assets ("RONA") for the 2013-2015 performance period was 16.2%, which represented approximately 137.3% of the three year median average RONA of the HPPG. - Our officers are prohibited from engaging in transactions designed to hedge against the value of the Company's stock. - The Company maintains a Recoupment of Incentive Compensation Policy allowing for the "clawback" of incentive compensation in the event of a financial restatement or misconduct. - · The Company does not provide perquisites.
+- · Our officers are prohibited from engaging in transactions designed to pledge or hedge against the value of the Company's stock. - The Company maintains a Recoupment of Incentive Compensation Policy allowing for the "clawback" of incentive compensation in the event of a financial restatement or misconduct. - The Company does not provide perquisites, other than annual physical exams.